viktor-evdokimov/tidewave_phoenix/README.md

 ### Usage in non-Phoenix applications

-Tidewave is a regular Plug, so you can use it in any Elixir project, as long as you run a webserver.
+Tidewave is a regular Plug, so you can use it in any Elixir project, as long as you run a web server.
 For example, you can use `bandit` (and `tidewave`) in dev mode in your `mix.exs`:

 ```elixir
 {:tidewave, "~> 0.1", only: :dev},